pontus-vision/pontus-grafana-react-panel/README.md

 # Pontus Vision Grafana React Panel

-This is a simple React Panel for Grafana, which enables Pontus Vision POLE data to be displayed in tables in Grafana
+This is a React Panel for Grafana, which enables Pontus Vision POLE data to be displayed in tables in Grafana.
+It has a searcheable grid that displays data from the pontus-odb-graph backend.

 To work with this plugin run: